vincentbernat/dashkiosk/docs/android.rst

 .. warning::
    The web engine embedded inside the application is based on Chromium but is not up-to-date.
 Until this is resolved, it is therefore safer to only display trusted data.
+One of the main selling point of this application is to have a decent web browser with hardware acceleration.
+An obvious replacement would be to use a regular browser.

 Supported devices
 -----------------

-Currently, the minimal version of Android is 4.1 (Jelly Bean. *Dashkiosk* is using the `Crosswalk project`_ to provide an up-to-date webview with support of recent technologies.
+Currently, the minimal version of Android is 4.1 (Jelly Bean). *Dashkiosk* is using the `Crosswalk project`_ to provide an up-to-date webview with support of recent technologies.

 There are a lot of Android devices that you can choose to run